-This Video Of World Leaders Apparently Mocking Trump Is So Awkward
+This Video Of World Leaders Apparently Mocking Trump Is So Cringeworthy

 World leaders descended on London this week for a NATO summit, but events did not all go as planned.
 On Wednesday, Dec.
 4, a video of world leaders apparently mocking President Donald Trump during a reception at Buckingham Palace went viral, and it's a pretty awkward moment.
 The video was filmed on Dec.
 3 and features prominent leaders including Canadian Prime Minister Justin Trudeau and British Prime Minister Boris Johnson.